luminuszz/Be-a-Hero/README.md

 >Insominia workspace [workSpace](https://drive.google.com/open?id=1YSNlhmLGWQkRkx3DKRjuEIMpxdqCjCw2)

-create your requests the app in the development mode.<br />
+create your requests the app in the production mode.<br />
  > Open [https://beahero12.herokuapp.com/](https://beahero12.herokuapp.com/) to view it in the browser.
 <br />